 The Sharpe Ratio’s main idea is that investors should be compensated for the additional risk they undertake above the risk-free rate.

-In most cases, the risk-free rate is the 90 day Treasury Bills, which is regarded as the safest on the planet.
-If you own other assets than short-term Treasuries, you need to be compensated.
+In most cases, the risk-free rate is the 90-day Treasury Bill, which is regarded as the safest on the planet.
+If you own assets other than short-term Treasuries, you need to be compensated.

-The formula can be broken down, in plain English, to this: The difference between the return of the portfolio and the risk-free return, divided by the standard deviation of the portfolio’s return:
+The formula can be broken down, in plain English, into this: The difference between the return of the portfolio and the risk-free return, divided by the standard deviation of the portfolio’s return:

 (return on the investment/portfolio – the risk-free rate) / standard deviation of the investment returns

 Let’s make a practical example: If your portfolio has returned 10%, the risk-free rate is 1%, and the standard deviation is 12%, the Sharpe Ratio would be 0.75 – a pretty good number over many years.

 What is a good and bad Sharpe Ratio?

 Money managers aim for a high Sharpe Ratio – as high as possible.
 The Sharpe Ratio’s main determinants are the return over the risk-free return and the smoother the returns are (small variations in the returns).
 If your portfolio makes 0.5% per month like clockwork, for example, the ratio is high.

 We can argue the ratio should be above 1, which means the returns are greater than the risk.
 Excellent traders have a higher Sharpe Ratio, but many traders “blow-up” after a while (see more about Nassim Taleb below).
 We believe a Sharpe Ratio above 0.75 is good if obtained over many years.